Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 But is it recommended to do workout routines for legs 7 days per week?

 Your legs muscles like any other in the human body need recovery in order to function optimally and perform well.
-If you're constantly fatigued, your performance will drop over time and you will not get mentally satisfied by your workout routine for legs.
+If you're constantly fatigued, your performance will drop over time and you will not progress.

 There's no logic behind such approach.